Thoughts on Mother’s Day

 3. Spend time with surviving family – If you have a living parent, spend time with them, as they might be missing her as well.
 If you have siblings, children, cousins, aunts, uncles, or friends that feel like family, make a concerted effort to see them.
 They can be a great comfort when you’re feeling lonely.

-4. Write down your feelings – Journalling can be a very therapeutic activity.
+4. Write down your feelings – Journaling can be a very therapeutic activity.
 There might be things you’re feeling that you can’t express out loud, but you might feel better if you write them down.

 5. Practise Self-care – When you put so much energy into external things in your life you can forget to take care of yourself sometimes.
 Self-care isn’t about being selfish, it’s about doing nice things for yourself to feel better.
 When you’re sad, stressed, or anxious, it can be very calming to treat yourself.
 When you’re feeling alone and missing your mom, it might help to run a warm bath, or read a good book.